erikg713/Palace-of-Quests/README.md

 Database: PostgreSQL for reliable data management

-Blockchain Integration: Pi Network for initial launch; planned expansion to Ethereum and Bitcoin
+Blockchain Integration: Pi Network for initial launch; planned expansion to Ethereum and Polygon

 Web3 Libraries: Tools for blockchain interactions, like Ethers.js or Web3.js for future bridges